-Often, there is a general tendency to downplay someone's grief.
-Like the loss of a pet or a friend moving away, according to some, does not warrant the act of grieving.
-But it is important to understand that grief depends on the situation that the person is in and their relationship with the loss (of person or thing) faced.
-It is this that defines the degree of intensity of grief that a person experiences.
+It is important to understand that grief depends on the situation that the person is in and their relationship with the loss (of the person or thing) faced.
+It is this that defines the degree of intensity of the grief that a person experiences.

-Bargaining: For a person with terminal illness, this can be something on the lines of, "Let me live just until my daughter is married" — where they are bargaining about their life situation through the faith they have in the God they believe in.
-For a person grieving after a break up, bargaining could look something like, "Can we at least be friends now?".
+Bargaining: For a person with terminal illness, this can be something on the lines of "Let me live at least until my daughter is married.”
+They are bargaining about their life situation with the help of their faith.
+Similarly, for a person grieving after a break up, bargaining could look something like, "Can we at least be friends?"

 Depression: In this stage, the person begins to truly understand the magnitude of the loss they have suffered.
-At this time, they may avoid their family, appear constantly sad, feel like and spend a lot of time crying.
-It is common for people to ask the person to stop crying and look cheerful or move on, but experts stress that this is when the person is processing the grief and is taking their time.
+At this time, they may avoid their family, appear constantly sad, feel emotional and spend a lot of time crying.
+It is common for people to ask the person to stop crying and look cheerful or move on; but experts stress that this is when the person is taking their time to process the grief.
 It is important to let them feel the different emotions they are dealing with without censure.

-Acceptance: In this stage, the person has come to terms with their loss and are trying to find ways in which to overcome the situation, or, cope with the consequences.
-This might involve things like searching for ways to replenish money lost in a financial debacle or trying to get back to their life as a single person after a break up.
+Acceptance: At this stage, the person has come to terms with their loss and are trying to find ways to overcome the situation or cope with the consequences.
+This might involve doing things like searching for ways to increase income if they have lost money, or trying to move on after a relationship by removing reminders of your ex-partner.

-While these are usually the stages that a person goes through, it is not mandatory that everyone will experience all the stages or go through it in the exact same fashion.
+While these are usually the different stages that a person goes through, it is not necessary that everyone will experience all the stages or go through it in the exact same fashion or order.